Spaghetti with Pork Meatballs and Marinara Wine Sauce

 For the Spaghetti Pasta:

-In a medium size pot, add hot water and salt.
+In a medium size pot, add hot water and bring it to a boil.

 TIP – Don’t rinse the pasta after cooking it.
 When pasta is rinsed, the starch is removed.